Linda Thompson (attorney): Proposed march on Washington

-In 1994 Thompson declared herself "Acting Adjutant General" of the "Unorganized Militia of the United States" and announced plans for an armed march on Washington, D.C. in September of that year.
+In 1994, Thompson declared herself "Acting Adjutant General" of the "Unorganized Militia of the United States" and announced plans for an armed march on Washington, D.C., in September of that year.
 She declared that militiamen would arrest and try for treason in "Citizen's Courts" those Congressional representatives not living up to their oath of office.
 The proposed march was almost immediately denounced by groups on the right wing, including the John Birch Society, and Thompson subsequently canceled the march.
 Later, she was arrested for blocking a Presidential motorcade in Indianapolis.
-She carried one weapon concealed and also had one in her purse.
-Both guns were legal and no charges were filed.
+She carried one concealed weapon and had another in her purse.
+Both guns were legal, and no charges were filed.

 Death

-Thompson died in St. Petersburg, Florida on May 10, 2009 after overdosing on medication.
-Her ashes were scattered in the Gulf of Mexico by her husband, in accordance with her last wishes.
+Thompson died in St. Petersburg, Florida, on May 10, 2009, after overdosing on medication.
+Her ashes were scattered in the Gulf of Mexico by her husband in accordance with her last wishes.

 The medication was posted to her by the United States Department of Veterans Affairs (VA).
-A lawsuit was lodged on the grounds Thompson had a history of depression and suicidal threats since 2005, but was still mailed a three-month supply of painkillers.
+A lawsuit was lodged on the grounds Thompson had a history of depression and suicidal threats since 2005 but was still mailed a three-month supply of painkillers.
 Thompson's brother, Stephen Capps, said that the VA should have known better than to send her that much medication.